felx/nimbus-jose-jwt/README.txt

 * JCIP for concurrency annotations.

-* [optional] The BouncyCastle.org library, for ECDSA signing and verification, and for AES/CBC and AES/GCM encryption.
+* [optional] The BouncyCastle.org library, for AES/CBC and AES/GCM encryption.

 For Maven add: